 Hospitaller Pavilion Images & Features

-The mission of Palos Community Hospital has always been to offer world-class health care in a compassionate and caring environment.
+The mission of Palos Health has always been to offer world-class health care in a compassionate and caring environment.
 For more than 40 years, we have fulfilled that mission by combining the medical expertise of highly skilled physicians and nurses with the latest technology to provide the most effective medical procedures available.
 In 2010, we began to re-envision that mission as we broke ground on the largest re-development initiative in Palos history.
-On, March 19, 2013, the Hospitaller Pavilion opened its doors to patients.
+On March 19, 2013, the Hospitaller Pavilion opened its doors to patients.

 General Features & Details